Program: Doctor of Pharmacy (PharmD) degree (accreditation disclosure)

 After reviewing all eligible applications, we will select those applicants we wish to interview.
 The purpose of the interview is to assess your communication skills, problem-solving skills and ability to think critically.

-Invitations for interviews will be mailed between September 2017 and April 2018.
+Invitations for interviews will be mailed through July 2018.
 Applicants not selected to interview during this interview timeframe will no longer be considered for admission.

 The interview is a required part of the application process.
 If you decline our invitation, your application will be canceled and you will not be considered for admission.